-The Fund for Wellesley’s Community Board is comprised of Wellesley residents who represent the diverse aspects of the community.
-This allows the Fund to maintain a town-wide perspective of its needs and opportunities.
-The Community Board is also responsible for reviewing and assessing grant proposals from local nonprofits to determine which would receive support for its programs
+The Fund for Wellesley’s Community Board is comprised of individuals who reside or work in Wellesley and who represent the diverse aspects of the community.
+This allows the Fund to maintain a broad perspective on the town’s needs and opportunities.
+The Community Board is also responsible for reviewing and assessing grant proposals from local nonprofits to determine which will receive funding support.

-Jamie moved to Wellesley in 2010 with his wife Teri and their rescue dog Ginger and welcomed son Luke to the family in 2012.
+Jamie moved to Wellesley in 2010 with his wife Teri and their rescue dog Ginger and welcomed son Luke to the family in 2012 and daughter Vivian in 2015.
 He is the Founder and CEO of Ebersole Financial LLC, a Registered Investment Advisory firm based in Wellesley.
-Prior to founding Ebersole Financial LLC, Jamie spent 15 years as an institutional investor with Allianz AG and SL Capital Partners.
-Jamie currently sits on the board of Community Certified Development Corporation, a Houston, Texas-based non-profit that provides SBA Loans to small businesses.
-He is actively involved in several professional organizations including the Financial Planning Association (FPA), the Boston Society of Securities Analysts (BSAS) and the Boston Estate Planning Council (BEPC).
-He is also a Wellesley Town Meeting Member for Precinct E. Jamie earned both a Bachelors and Masters degree from Tufts University, an MBA from The Red McCombs School of Business at the University of Texas at Austin and an MBA from the Pontificia Universidad Catolica de Chile in Santiago, Chile.
+He previously worked for several large asset management firms in New York, Boston, San Francisco and Munich before starting his own business in Wellesley.
+He is actively involved with Rosie's Place as a member of the Audit and Finance committee.
+Jamie previously served as a Wellesley Town Meeting Member for Precinct E. Jamie earned both a Bachelors and Masters degree from Tufts University, an MBA from The Red McCombs School of Business at the University of Texas at Austin and an MBA from the Pontificia Universidad Catolica de Chile in Santiago, Chile.
 He is both a CFA Charterholder and a Certified Financial Planner(TM).
-Jamie joined the Community Board in 2015, and currently serves as chair of the Grants Committee.
+Jamie joined the Community Board in 2015 and currently serves as Chair of the Board.
+Jamie previously served as Chair of the Grants Committee.

 Maura has been the Youth Director for the Wellesley Youth Commission since 2003.
-She has been a resident of Wellesley for twelve years and a Town Meeting Member since 2012.
-Maura served as the Hardy School PTO President.
-She currently serves on the Advisory Board for Wellesley Volunteers.
-A member of the Community Board since 2013, Maura currently oversees the Youth in Philanthropy program.
+She has been a resident of Wellesley since 2003, a Town Meeting Member, serves as the Chair for the Wellesley Housing Authority and a member of the Community Board since 2013.

 Lesley attended both preschool and college in Wellesley.
 She lived in Washington, DC and New York before moving back to Wellesley in 1998 with her family.
 Lesley is currently the Director of Alumnae Engagement Programs at the Wellesley College Alumnae Association.
 She has served on the boards of several community nonprofits and has been the chair of the board of the Wellesley Youth Commission since 2009.
-A member of the Community Board since 2014, Lesley served last year as a Vice-Chair.
+A member of the Community Board since 2014, Lesley served as a Vice-Chair in 2015-16.

-Mike moved to Wellesley in 2014 with his wife, Hadley, and their son.
-Mike is a portfolio manager at Boston Financial Management where he helps successful families and institutions reach their financial goals.
+Mike has lived in Wellesley since 2014 with his wife, Hadley, and their two sons.
+He is an Investment Counselor at Eaton Vance, where he helps successful families and institutions reach their financial goals.
 He has also spent time involved in a number of other business ventures including restaurants, private equity, and consulting.
 Mike is currently on the board of Haggle, inc., a New York City based startup focused on outsourced innovation.
-He is also a member of the Boston Estate Planning Council and is an alumnus of Columbia University.
+He is also a member of the Financial Planning Association and is an alumnus of Columbia University.
 Mike joined the Community Board in 2016.